vlopez0392/NodeJS/Section11/146_Using_PM2_to_create_Clusters/146_Using_PM2_Cluster_Creation.md

 pm2 start server.js -i max
 ```

 To see the logs in our server we can use the *logs* command to get a real-time view of what is being logged in our server now.
-The -lines flag with 200 shows the last 200 logs.
+The *-lines* flag with 200 as a parameter shows the last 200 logs.
 For instance, we can log when our master process was restarted.
 PM2 is able to save these logs to a file if required.
 This way we avoid overwhelming the server with large log files.

 ```bash
 pm2 logs -lines 200